 Q: When will I start receiving a bill that includes my community solar subscription?

-A: The process may take up to 9 months for people with a community solar- solar for all subscription, but can be a much quicker process, depending on when the person signs on to the program.
+A: The process may take up to 9 months for people with a community solar/Solar for All subscription, but can be a much quicker process, depending on when the person signs on to the program.

 Q: When will I receive my first solar credits?